Is a Career in Criminal Justice Right

 The professors in the criminal justice program possess the appropriate academic preparation as well as the practical experience in the real-world application of their craft.

 Our Learning Environment

 The learning environment of the class is further enhanced by the interaction of the various criminal justice students already working in the field.
 This blend of practical experience from both the professors and the students provides a real value to the graduates of this program.

 The Associate in Science in Criminal Justice program is offered on campus and online.
-Day, evening, and weekend courses may also be offered.

 Get Started Today and Apply Now!

 You may also contact us to speak to an admissions coordinator who will guide you through the application and admissions process.
 To speak to an admissions coordinator call us at 1-800-466-8017 (Naples) or 1-800-466-0019 (Fort Myers), use our contact form, email email@example.com or schedule a one-on-one visit to tour one of our campuses.

 - Help you complete the application in its entirety.

 - Coordinate the financial aid process with a financial aid professional.

 - Refer you to your academic advisor for class scheduling.